How to Stand Up For What’s Right, Even When It Feels Intimidating

 Pavel Vladychenko vk.com/altern

-Speaking up doesn’t have to mean being aggressive or confrontational.
-Learn to express your views in a clear, calm, and assertive manner.
-Use “I” statements to own your perspective and avoid blaming or accusing people.
-Practice active listening and be open to hearing different viewpoints, even if you disagree.
+Speaking up doesn’t have to mean being aggressive or picking a fight for the sake of it.
+Learn to express your views in a clear and assertive manner that focuses on the facts.
+Use I statements to own your perspective so you’re not immediately putting the other person on the defensive.
+Practice active listening and stay open to hearing different viewpoints, even if you disagree.
+When you keep your cool, you remain the most powerful person in the room, regardless of who is shouting the loudest.

 7. Be prepared for pushback, and have strategies in place to deal with it.